Generation

 Additional Flags

-• --include: Specify a comma-separated list of FQDNs for Skyram to generate requests.
+• --include: Specify a comma-separated list of URLs for Skyramp to generate requests.
+Using this flag will automatically exclude all other domains from the test.

-• --exclude: Specify a comma-separated list of FQDNs for which you do not want Skyramp to generate requests.
-This flag takes precedence over --include if a FQDN is specified in both.
+• --exclude: Specify a comma-separated list of URLs for which you do not want Skyramp to generate requests.
+This flag takes precedence over --include if a URL is specified in both.
+Using this flag will only exclude the domains specified in the command and keep all other domains in the test.

 • --output: Specify the name of the generated test file.